Rudolf Steiner: Steiner and Christianity

 Steiner appreciated the ritual of the mass he experienced while serving as an altar boy from school age until he was ten years old, and this experience remained memorable for him as a genuinely spiritual one, contrasting with his irreligious family life.
 As a young adult, Steiner had no formal connection to organized religion.
 In 1899, he experienced what he described as a life-transforming inner encounter with the being of Christ.
 Steiner was then 38, and the experience of meeting Christ occurred after a tremendous inner struggle.
 To use Steiner's own words, the "experience culminated in my standing in the spiritual presence of the Mystery of Golgotha in a most profound and solemn festival of knowledge."
 His relationship to Christianity thereafter remained entirely founded upon personal experience, and thus both non-denominational and strikingly different from conventional religious forms.

+Steiner's Anthroposophy influenced the Russian theologians Pavel Florensky and Sergei Bulgakov.